Election-Tech-Initiative/electionguard/docs/develop/Data_Format.md

 ## Schema ![Version 0.95.0][shield-green-0.95.0]

-Currently, JSON is used as the primary serialization of the artifacts from an election.
+Currently, JSON is used as the primary serialization format of the artifacts from an election.
 These are [JSON schema][json-schema] files that can be used to verify the schema of the setup files like the manifest pre-election and the election record files post-election.
 This represents the full list of items that can be serialized / deserialized, but not all elections will use every file type.

 !!! warning "Work in Progress"
     This is a work in progress.
 Feel free to contribute.